samifriedrich/showquester/README.md

 # ShowQuester
-A live music discovery tool that generates Spotify playlists showcasing artists (headliners & openers) with upcoming shows at live music venues.
+A live music discovery tool that generates Spotify playlists showcasing artists with upcoming shows at live music venues.

-## How to access pre-existing ShowQuester playlists
+### Access pre-existing ShowQuester playlists
 All ShowQuester playlists can be found [here on my Spotify user page](https://open.spotify.com/user/1237403078?si=5U16WCC1QliVyfa67_aMEA).
+All venues with ShowQuester playlists are listed in `venues.csv`.

 ## Why I created ShowQuester
+I developed SoundQuester **to discover new artists with upcoming shows at local venues** within an app (Spotify) I already use daily.

-I love experiencing music live.
-It's my favorite way to discover new bands and celebrate bands I already love.
-My old strategy for finding shows in my city was to check the listings in my local paper, Google the bands, find a track or video, then decide if I wanted to buy a ticket.
-I developed SoundQuester as a way to spend less time searching and more time listening, to discover new artists with upcoming shows in my area within an app (Spotify) I already use daily.
+I love experiencing live music.
+It's my favorite way to discover new bands as well as celebrate bands I already love.
+My old strategy for finding shows in my city was to check the listings in my local paper, Google the bands, and click through to a track or video before deciding whether to buy a ticket.
+This strategy was enjoyable but time consuming, and I got tired of waiting for Spotify to add a live music discovery feature*, so **I built my own live music discovery tool.**

+*Note: Spotify did release their Concerts module as I was developing ShowQuester, but that module still didn't provide me what I wanted - a playlist of upcoming artists.

-Unlike other show tracker apps, ShowQuester playlists showcase **all** artists with tour dates instead of only those artists that I've added to my library or liked.
-I specifically designed it to showcase every performing artist in the spirit of novelty and inclusivity.
-ShowQuester also takes the legwork out of finding audio or video to preview.
+**I specifically designed ShowQuester to showcase *every* performing artist (including openers) in the spirit of novelty and inclusivity.** Unlike other show trackers, ShowQuester playlists feature all artists booked at a venue instead of only those artists that I've added to my library or liked/followed.

+**ShowQuester also takes the legwork out of finding audio or video to preview**.
 Instead of tapping or clicking through links in show tracker apps to listen to individual songs (that often open in Spotify anyway,) I can simply hit 'play' and sit back to listen.

-Honestly, I got tired of waiting for Spotify to add this feature, so I coded it myself.

 ## How showquester.py works, in a nutshell
 **1. Generate a list of upcoming shows posted to Songkick for the venue**